MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 # Tabs link unfurling and Stage View

-Stage View is a user interface (UI) component that allows you to render content in either a full-sized modal within Teams or as a new window.
+Stage View is a user interface (UI) component that allows you to render content either a full-sized modal within Teams or as a new window.
+Stage View also allows users to continue  group chat conversation side-by-side, so that they can maintain their context while keeping productive within their new window experience.

+> [!NOTE]
+>
+> To use this feature, developers need to enable 'Tab Link Unfurling' for their app.
+If it is already available, this Stage View update comes for free, with no additional developer investment required.

 [!INCLUDE [sdk-include](~/includes/sdk-include.md)]